WeWork said to eye debt raise ahead of IPO

 GROWING CMBS EXPOSURE

-According to data from Trepp, 33 of WeWork's US locations form part of the collateral in 53 loans securitized in US$2.685bn of CMBS debt.
+According to data from Trepp, 33 of WeWork's US locations form part of the collateral in 53 loans securitised in US$2.685bn of CMBS debt.

 Regus has 60 locations that form part of 85 CMBS loans totalling US$3.789bn.